siraajkudtarkar/CS167/Labs/Lab6/CS167-Lab6.md

 1. This method is similar to the previous one except that it will calculate the summation of bytes for each code.
 2. To do that, you can first use the [`map`](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/rdd/RDD.html#map[U](f:T=>U)(implicitevidence$3:scala.reflect.ClassTag[U]):org.apache.spark.rdd.RDD[U]) function to produce only the `code` and the `bytes`.
     * Complete `TODO 6a` and `TODO 7a`
 3. Then, you can use the mehod [`reducyByKey`](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/rdd/PairRDDFunctions.html#reduceByKey(func:(V,V)=>V):org.apache.spark.rdd.RDD[(K,V)]) to compute the summation.
 The reduce method is Spark is different that the reduce method in Hadoop.
 Instead of taking all the values, it only takes two values at a time.
 To compute the summation, your reduce function should return the sum of the two values given to it.
+You can find a helpful hint from this [stack overflow question](https://stackoverflow.com/questions/36965338/spark-scala-understanding-reducebykey).
     * Complete `TODO 6b` and `TODO 7b`

 4. Since reduceByKey is a transformation, you will need to use the [`collect`](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/rdd/RDD.html#collect():Array[T]) action to get the results back.